simonmichael/hledger_site/hledger-multicurrency-tutorial.md

                || -10 E, 750 R
 ```

 However, two things surprise her.
 First, where has the liberapay account gone ?
 She remembers that balance reports hide zero-balance accounts by default, and adds -E/--empty to show it.
-(She also notes that no currency symbol is displayed for zero amounts):
+(She also notes that zero amounts are displayed without a currency symbol, and would be a little clearer with currency symbols on the left):

 ```{emphasize=7-7,12-12}
 $ hledger bal  -YE